-CBM or Cubic Metersw is one of the most predominantly used units of measurement of cargo transports globally.
+The full form of CBM is Cubic Meters.
+It is one of the most predominantly used units of measurement of cargo transports globally.
+CBM measures the volume of the shipment being sent by air freight or ocean freight, which ultimately decides the freight cost of the shipment.
 CBM measurement is a vital process of transporting shipments and air cargo since the overall transportation cost depends heavily on it.
-Today, there are various CBM calculators available online that help manufacturers measure their package in terms of cubic meters by easily converting different units into the standard ones.

-Determining the right container size for your consignment helps you move your goods effectively.
+Determining the right container size for your consignment helps you move your goods and manage your freight costs more effectively.
 For this, it’s pertinent to know how many CBM you can store in a container.

 Considering an assumption, kg (of mass) to CBM (of volume) - the SI derived unit for volume is the cubic meter.